 - Political Changes: At all levels from the local to the global have a varying degree of effect on how the government interacts with your investments.
 Taxation, social issues around certain property types are something to be aware of.

 - Technological Shifts and Economy Constraints: Both the sharing economy (virtual office spaces, on-demand delivery, experiential retail), inflation fears and housing affordability are all factors on where people will spend their money and their living expenses.

 Real estate has been considered the bedrock of investing of the wealthy for centuries and commercial real estate, in particular, is valuable because of the following attributes:

 - Tangible Asset: Unlike stocks or bonds, real estate is a play on scarcity.
-Like they say, “there not making any land anymore,” the same goes for a great building located in a prime spot of town.
+Like they say, “they’re not making any land anymore,” the same goes for a great building located in a prime spot of town.

 - Income Producing: Whether you invest in an apartment building, retail strip center or an office building, they all have tenants that pay the landlord on a recurring basis.

 - Tax Benefits: How to “buy-up” and grow your net worth is through both the use of 1031 Exchanges and Depreciation.
 These tools lower your tax burden and maximize your profit.